-A drop down menu can make it easier to display a large list of choices - since only one choice is displayed initially, the remaining choices can be displayed when the user activates the dropbox.
+A drop down menu can make it easier to display a large list of choices - since only one choice is displayed initially, the remaining choices are shown when the user activates the dropbox.
 To place a drop box on a web page, you would use a select element.
-The first <option> tag within the select element will need to have the selected option set to the value of selected, as shown in the code below:
+The first <option> tag within the select element needs to have the selected option set to the value of selected, as shown in the code below:

 Select a Choice: